MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/key-concepts.md

 3. An Operations Manager agent is installed on the discovered computer.

-4. The agent requests configuration data, and then the management server sends the agent configuration data from installed management packs that includes classes to be discovered.
+4. The agent requests configuration data, and then the management server sends the agent configuration data from installed management packs, which includes classes to be discovered.
 For example, if the Windows Server operating system management packs are installed, the management server will send the agent the operating system classes.

 5. The agent compares the configuration data to the computer, identifies any objects that it discovers, and returns the information to the management server.
 For example, the agent will return to the management server that an instance of Windows Server 2019 operating system is on the computer.

-6. The management server sends the agent all monitoring logic from installed management packs that applies to the discovered objects.
+6. The management server sends the agent all monitoring logic from the installed management packs that applies to the discovered objects.
 For example, the agent will receive all monitoring logic that applies to Windows Server 2019.

 7. The agent applies the monitoring logic, such as rules and monitors, runs workflows, and returns data to the management server.

-8. As changes occur to discovered objects, such as applications being added or uninstalled, the agent sends the updated information to the management server, which then sends updated monitoring logic.
+8. As changes occur to discovered objects, such as applications being added or uninstalled, the agent sends the updated information to the management server, which then sends the updated monitoring logic.

 > [!NOTE]
-> Operations Manager can also discover and monitor network devices, computers running UNIX and Linux operating systems, and provide agentless monitoring.
+> Operations Manager can also discover and monitor network devices, computers running UNIX, and Linux operating systems, and provide agentless monitoring.
 For more information, see [Operations Manager Monitoring Scenarios](/previous-versions/system-center/system-center-2012-R2/hh212763(v=sc.12)) in the Operations Guide.

 ### Communication between agents and management servers